Meaticus22/Meaticus22/README.md

 ---
 ### Hi, my name is Meaticus 👋
-I'm a student right now, but my ultimate goal is to become an ethical hacker in working with bug bounties and penetration tests!
+I'm a student right now, but my ultimate goal is to work in the cybersecurity field working with bug bounties and penetration tests or becoming a cybersecurity engineer!

-I mostly learning on how to use Python, Java, Go, Rust, and Swift.
+I am mostly learning on how to use Python, Java, Go, Rust, and Swift.
 But I consider myself a polyglot programmer because I am fluent in many different languages.

 My biggest projects so far has been [nothing] | As I develop I will create stuff
 - 🔭 I'm currently working on how to make my own honeypot for ssh and open ports